rain1024/datastructures-algorithms-competitive-programming/concepts/cpp/dp_intermediate.md

 ## 💢 Problem: Longest Common Subsequences

-LCS Problem Statement: Given two sequences, find the length of longest subsequence present in both of them.
+**Problem Statement**: Given two sequences, find the length of longest subsequence present in both of them.

 * A subsequence is a sequence that appears in the same relative order, but not necessarily contiguous.
 For example, “abc”, “abg”, “bdf”, “aeg”, ‘”acefg”, .. etc are subsequences of “abcdefg”.